Vesper (cocktail): History

 Just as the character Vesper Lynd dies in Casino Royale, the cocktail named for her makes no appearance in any of Fleming's later Bond novels.
 Fleming, in a letter to The Guardian in 1958, said that when he tasted a Vesper for the first time "several months" after including it in his novel, he found it "unpalatable".

 Although the production of Kina Lillet ceased in 1986, in the 2006 film Casino Royale, Bond (Daniel Craig) gives the barman (Stephen Ucík) the same recipe as he does in the novel.
 (Note: Two other characters promptly ask for the same, and a third for the same without the lemon garnish.)
-When Vesper (Eva Green) asks Bond if he named the drink after her "because of the bitter aftertaste", Bond replies that he did so "because once you have tasted it, you won't drink anything else."
+When Vesper (Eva Green) asks Bond if he named the drink after her "because of the bitter aftertaste", Bond replies that he did so "because once you've tasted it, that's all you want to drink."
 (Note: The 1967 film also titled Casino Royale was a spoof of the Bond franchise.
 Vesper Lynd makes an appearance but not the cocktail.)

 The Vesper, including its original recipe recited by a barman (Jake Seal), appeared again in the film Quantum of Solace (2008), a sequel to Casino Royale based on the Bond character but no specific work of Fleming's.

 Unlike the vodka martini and the mojito, popularised by the Bond films Dr. No (1962) and Die Another Day (2002), respectively, the Vesper did not become a familiar cocktail, likely because the Kina Lillet and later the substitute Lillet Blanc, were not widely distributed.